intervene-EU-H2020/prspipe/README.md

 ```
 > :warning: Note: When running with singularity make sure to clear environment variables related to R such as `R_LIBS`, `R_LIBS_SITE` and `R_LIBS_USER`.

 Beware, if the version of R above is *not* `R version 4.1.0 (2021-05-18) -- "Camp Pontanezen"`, your environment variables, `.bashrc` or `.bash_profile` might be interfering with R in the container.
-Try changing the parameter `Rscript:` inside [`config/config.yaml`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml#L21) to force using the container's R (see the comment in that file).
+Try changing the parameter `Rscript:` inside [`config/config.yaml`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml#L21) to force using the container's R installation (see the comment in that file).

-> Note: If you do **not** have singularity you can also install R-packages manually [install R-packages](#step-3-r-packages-and-other-dependencies).
-You will then also have to install snakemake.
+> Note: If you do **not** have singularity you can also install R-packages manually [install R-packages](#manual-installation-of-r-packages).
+You will then also have to install [install snakemake](#installing-snakemake-with-conda).

+If you will have internet access while working with sensitive data, you can also [install snakemake using conda/mamba](#installing-snakemake-with-conda), and rely on snakemake to handle containers (see documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers)).

 ## Container mounts :file_folder: